-After a long day of walk, the best thing to do is enjoy a cocktail or sparkly green wine.
+After a long day of walking around, the best thing to do is enjoy a cocktail or sparkly green wine.
 Why not with a perfect view of the city?
 Lisbon has a lot of rooftop bars, offering stunning views of different parts of the city.

 8. Have fun at the Pink Street

-Apart from the fact, that the street is painted in pink, it is the epicentre of the bohemian night and home to a variety of unique and unusual places where you can watch a burlesque show, drink a cocktail , eat some Portuguese tapas between drinks or watch a live concert, so don’t miss it even if you are not the “party” guys.
+Apart from the fact, that the street is painted in pink, it is the epicenter of the bohemian night and home to a variety of unique and unusual places where you can watch a burlesque show, drink a cocktail, eat some Portuguese tapas between drinks or watch a live concert, so don’t miss it even if you are not the “party” guys.

 9. Go to Feira da Ladra

 The Feira da Ladra or ‘thieves market’ lies in the shadow of the impressive Santa Engracia Church.
 It is a small representation of Portugal – diversity everywhere.
-From olt taping machine to plushed toys, there is something for everyone.
-Just walk around and find your object and don’t worry, because of the market’s name, it is absolutely save.
+From old taping machines to plush toys, there is something for everyone.
+Just walk around and find your object and don’t worry, because of the market’s name, it is absolutely safe.

 10. Listen to Fado